BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/the_shire.md

 - **Home is the Hero** `PASSIVE`

-All Hobbit models within 6" count as being in range of a banner
+All Hobbit models within 6" count as being in range of a [banner][Banner]

 </div>